shihwesley/identity-report/README.md

 - **Ed25519** for digital signatures and identity verification.
 - **Local Storage (IndexedDB)** by default, ensuring data never leaves your device unless you explicitly publish it.

+## 🚀 Deployment & CI/CD

+Identity Report is designed for local-first privacy but can be deployed to the cloud for persistent, cross-device access.

+- **Dockerized**: Multi-stage build for UI and MCP SSE.
+- **CI/CD**: Automated via GitHub Actions (GHCR tagging).
+- **Persistent Storage**: Uses `VAULT_PATH` environment variable for encrypted data sovereignty.

+See [deployment.md](./deployment.md) for full instructions on cloud hosting and Docker setup.

 ## License

 MIT